nikkizhao1202/Tweets_PreprocessingLib/README.md

 ## Overview
 <p>
-  writing a Python library to perform preprocessing for a sentiment analysis tasktask with a CNN + Embedding model
+  Writing a Python library to perform preprocessing for a sentiment analysis tasktask with a CNN + Embedding model
 </p >